Last Updated on

 - The only store bought almond butter you can buy is full of junky junk ingredients : For sure homemade versions are way healthier.
 A good quality almond butter like this tends to cost an arm and a leg.

-This Honey Roasted Almond Butter easily replaces store-bought.
+Honey Roasted Almond Butter Recipe with Blanched Almonds

-I choose to use blanched almonds.
+I choose to use blanched almonds when making this honey roasted almond butter recipe.
 Reason being that almonds along with other nuts, grains and legumes contain phytic acid.

 Don’t go and throw away all the nuts in your pantry just yet though.
 Humans can tolerate a moderate amount of phytic acid and despite its pitfalls there are potential benefits to phytic acid.
 This article sums up the pros and cons of phytic acid wonderfully.
 Please take a few minutes to read it.

-When you have a smooth, creamy mixture, bump up the nutritional value by adding a couple of tablespoons of Omega Seed Sprinkles and pulse to combine.
+When you have a smooth, creamy mixture your honey roasted almond butter is ready to be bottled.
+Before you do that bump up the nutritional value by adding a couple of tablespoons of Omega Seed Sprinkles and pulse to combine.
 You could also add some spices like cinnamon and nutmeg, I just never know how I’m going to use the almond butter so I prefer to keep the taste fairly neutral.